catherinemoresco/PDFProject/README.md

 - Inputs that have extremely curved lines of text (mostly a problem with scans of thick textbooks as far as text near the textbook spine).

-- Excessively noisy images and images with poor contrast (mostly a problem with photographs of documents than scanned documents).
+- Excessively noisy images and images with poor contrast (mostly a problem with photographs of documents rather than scanned documents).

 - Documents where pages are oriented differently.
 We can handle your document if *all* the pages are upside down or *all* the pages are sideways, but there will be problems if they do not all have the same orientation.

 - Long documents.
 Our software was meant to be used for documents in the 0-50 page range.
 PDFs longer than 50 pages may have long processing times.

 - Accessing the app on a mobile device.
 This website is not meant to be responsive.
-That means it is not meant for use on mobile browsers or tiny browser windows.
+It is only optimized for viewing on a non-mobile device in a reasonably-sized browser window.

-- Large amounts of traffic.
+- High traffic.
 Scalability was not made a priority for the purposes of this project; therefore, it is not incredibly scalable.
 Pages may take a long time to load if multiple people are accessing it on the same server.
 Please be patient if you are doing acceptance tests on our server; it is not the most high-powered piece of machinery.

 ## Advanced Usage